Pre-workout: Impact on muscles

-Other Benefits
+Other benefits

 Pre-workout has shown to make athletes feel more energetic during exercise, but the higher energy levels are based on subjective judgement and there is little quantitative proof of an increase in energy.
 Caffeine's role in enhancing the improvement in perceived energy is observed through the large amounts of caffeine typically found in pre-workout supplements.
 Caffeine also increases calcium release which allows for stronger muscle contractions during high intensity workouts.

 Studies also show that the caffeine in pre-workout improves focus and alertness in athletes as observed through a decrease in reaction-time in different settings.

 Adverse effects

 Various adverse effects may occur according to the pre-workout product and dose of supplement consumed.
 Some potential side effects of taking pre-workout could include nausea and skin irritation.
+One ingredient that causes this to happen is beta-alanine.
+Beta-alanine is commonly included in pre-workouts.
+It is known to temporarily create an itching sensation on skin.
+This sensation is harmless.
+It typically occurs shortly after consumption and is dose dependent.
 Other adverse effects have been shown to arise when the product contains ingredients such as synephrine and caffeine.
 Synephrine is often used as a weight loss supplement and commonly found in pre-workout.
 Synephrine has been found to cause heart problems and other cardiovascular issues.
 Caffeine is also a common ingredient found in pre-workout which may cause an increase in blood pressure.
 Another issue that may arise is a higher risk in cardiac and liver related diseases due to the high concentration of caffeine in these types of products.